rajafawady/ghori_test/README.md

 - **Complete candidate pipeline** from application through hiring with status tracking
 - **Team collaboration platform** with comments, tagging, and role-based access control
 - **Advanced search and filtering** with full-text search and saved search configurations
-- **Comprehensive testing suite** with pgTAP for schema, security, and integration testing
+- **Comprehensive testing suite** with Jest and Node.js for schema, security, and integration testing
 - **API usage tracking** with billing integration and overage management
 - **Performance monitoring** with metrics collection and analytics